 Automation is orchestrating tasks and data flow between systems and associates.
 The biggest benefit of a business process management tool is automating the handoff between systems and users.
 This could look like associates going to a BPM system and seeing data from multiple systems.
 They interact with the BPM system and it automatically applies changes or approvals to the separate systems.
 This eliminates sharing files and information via email, paper or disparate systems.

-Your BPM tool also automates your business rules so that with a simple configuration, individual users (members of your team) don’t have to make minute decisions.
+Your BPM tool also automates your business rules so that with a simple configuration, individual users (members of your team) don’t have to make trivial decisions.
 For example, you could set auto-approval thresholds on purchase order amounts or create dynamic task routing rules.
 This way, your team can move more quickly and with synchronized standards.

 A BPM tool also offers automatic escalation – by notifying supervisors and managers and bringing them into the process before someone breaches a service level agreement.